Appendices

 7. Once winner is decided, announcer says who won and what the kimarite (deciding technique) was (technique de rikishi name no kachi) - this can be delayed by up to a few matches if the technique is hard to determine!

-Understanding the judges' reports
+Understanding judges’ reports (mono-ii)

 Mono-ii reports are very formulaic!
 They’re usually a couple of long run-on sentences that go something like this: